ORF-4450/RobotLib/README.md

 v2.x is not compatible with 2019 (full release) or later FRC robotics platform.
 Only use this library for pre-2019 projects that will run on a RoboRIO with a pre-2019 image.
 ***************************************************************************************************************
+Version 3.0.2

+*	Correct Navx class getHeadingR() method documentation, streamline algorithm.
+*	Add some editing to make sure appropriate PIDRateType is passed to methods that use it.
+*	Add timeout to SRXMagneticEncoder.reset() method to optionally have the method wait for the reset to complete.

+R Corn, January 19, 2019

 Version 3.0.1

 *	Fix bug in Util.round function, was returning float instead of double.